logicalclocks/logicalclocks.github.io/docs/user_guides/projects/kafka/produce_messages.md

 ## Prerequisites

-This guide requires that you have Data owner role and have previously created a [Kafka Topic](create_topic.md).
+This guide requires that you have 'Data owner' role and have previously created a [Kafka Topic](create_topic.md).

 ## Code